doncicuto/glim/README.md

 1. Which applications can use Glim to authenticate users?

-   > In theory Glim can be used with any application that use common methods to authenticate users with LDAP but so far Glim has been tested with: Gitea, Harbor, Portainer CE, OpenNebula, Gitlab CE and Kanboard and you can find configuration examples in the wiki.
+   > In theory Glim can be used with any application that use common methods to authenticate users with LDAP but so far Glim has been tested with: Gitea, Harbor, Portainer CE, Apache Guacamole, OpenNebula, Gitlab CE and Kanboard and you can find configuration examples in the wiki.
 If your application can't use Glim please let us know.

 2. Is Glim a proxy for LDAP requests that can be sent to LDAP backends?